Q&A Component Overview | Yext Hitchhikers Platform

 The Q&A Component is a form that appears at the bottom of the Universal or Vertical search page (as defined by an Admin), and allows a user to submit a question, along with their name and email.
-The component is part of the Answers SDK and must be added explicitly to an experience to appear.
+The component is part of the Search SDK and must be added explicitly to an experience to appear.

-As part of the user journey of Answers, we want to make sure consumers get answers to the question – even if it’s not in the search experience yet!
+As part of the user journey of Search, we want to make sure consumers get answers to the question – even if it’s not in the search experience yet!
 Users can submit a question and a brand can reply directly to that user – and also update their Knowledge Graph or Search Configuration to make sure the next user can find the answer easily on their own.

 How does it work?
 When the component is added to the experience, it will by default (via the Theme) appear below the search results.
 The idea is that if a user is scrolling through and doesn’t find their answer, they can submit it at the bottom.
 The component will automatically populate the user’s query into the “Question” section of the module, allowing a user to quickly submit their question.
 There are three other fields that the user will then fill out: